Fish sauce: Japan

 In Japan, fish sauce is called gyoshō (魚醤); another name is uoshōyu (魚醤油).
 There are several variations used in regional cuisines.
 Ishiru in the Noto Peninsula is made from sardine and squid.
 Shottsuru, the best-known type of Japanese fish sauce and often used as a synonym for all gyoshō, is from Akita Prefecture and is mainly made from sailfin sandfish.
 Ikanago shoyu of Kagawa Prefecture is made from sand lance.
 They are used in nabemono, in salad dressings, and as a flavoring ingredient in ramen soups.
+Imported Thai / Vietnamese fish sauce in Japan is referred to as nanpurā (ナンプラー), from the Thai word for fish sauce nam pla.

 Korea

 In Korea, fish sauce is called eojang (어장).

-Across the Korean Peninsula, aekjeot (액젓, literally "liquid jeotgal"), a type of fish sauce usually made from fermented anchovies or sand lances, is used as a crucial ingredient in many types of kimchi, both for taste and fermentation.
+Across the Korean Peninsula, aekjeot (액젓, literally "liquid jeotgal"), a type of fish sauce usually made from fermented anchovies or kkanari (pacific sand lances), is used as a crucial ingredient in many types of kimchi, both for taste and fermentation.

-In Jeju island, eoganjang (어간장), made of fermented godori (young chub mackerel) or horse mackerel, is used in place of soy sauce.
+In Jeju Island, eoganjang (어간장), made of fermented godori (young chub mackerel) or horse mackerel, is used in place of soy sauce.